AviSynth/avs-scripts/README.md

        *   Supersampling factor.
 Increase this to combat artifacts or excessive blurring.
    + [bool] lsb_in (false), lsb_out (lsb_in)
        *   Tells the script whether the input clips are 16-bit stacked or 8 bit
-       *   Setting either of these parameters to true, will enable lsb processing (which results in a speed hit)
+       *   Setting either of these parameters to true will enable lsb processing (which results in a speed hit)
    + [int] y (3), u (2), v (u)
        *   Processing options for y/u/v planes:
            *  -x..0 : All the pixels of the plane will be set to -x (disables processing)